zarifoudjibril/zarifoudjibril/README.md

-- 👋 Hi, I’m Zarifou Djibril
+- 👋 Hi, I’m Zarifou Djibril, I currently work as a part ROBOTICS AND PROGRAMMING teacher at the Maarif International Schools in Togo.
-- 👀 I’m interested in Frontend Web Development
+- 👀 I’m interested in Frontend Web Development and Hydroinformatics.
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking for an entry level job in Frontend Development
 - 📫 How to reach me: https://www.linkedin.com/in/zarifou-djibril/